net7be/appointments-showcase/README.md

 - [ ] Font size is weird on mobile when compared to titles.
 - [ ] There are different images per language for the learn more screenshot.
 - [ ] Minify the images in static.
+- [ ] Check that all links are correct as we have the "request free trial" one at multiple places (for instance).